forest-snow/CMSC828L/Problem Set 2/README.md

 * Have reasonable hyperparameters

 # You will submit

-* 3 .py files and .pdf, or 3 jupyter notebook files (*using the most recent version of jupyter*)
+* 3 .py files and .pdf, or 3 jupyter notebook files (*using the most recent version of jupyter*) *Only submitting 1 file is *not* what you are supposed to do

 * Each much be submitted to the correct assignment for each dataset on ELMNS